CSC 576, Fall 2016, Advanced Machine Learning and Optimization

 - others, e.g., submodular optimization

-This course is sort of "mathematical" and especially emphasizes deep understanding of fundamental numerical algorithms.
+Mathematics is heavily involved in this course.
+It especially emphasizes deep understanding of fundamental models and algorithms.
 This course would NOT cover any software or tools used in data analytics.
-Basically, this is NOT an application course.
+Basically, this is NOT an application or software teaching course.

 The following topics will be covered